Can Boudreau Lead Ducks to Stanley Cup?

 • By SLB

-• 21
+• 31

-• 358 views
+• 831 views

 Since arriving in Anaheim in 2011, Bruce Boudreau must be feeling a certain amount of déjà vu.
-He arrived in November to bail out an ailing team, transforming them from a chronic under-achiever to a division powerhouse in the course of a single season.
-Just like in Washington, Boudreau has led his team to three straight division titles—and still hasn’t brought home a Stanley Cup to show for it.
-While in Washington, Boudreau earned the Jack Adams award for outstanding coaching in 2008, and led the team to a President’s Trophy win in the 2009-10 season, the first in the team’s history.
-Boudreau reached 200 wins in a shorter span of time than any other coach in NHL history while coaching the Capitals (later, with Anaheim, he would also become the fastest to reach 300 wins, in just 496 career games).
-In his first seven years coaching in the NHL, he has never had a losing season.
-He’s also experienced post-season success at the AHL level.
-Under his leadership, the Hershey Bears won the Calder Cup in 2006, and appeared again in the finals in 2007, though they lost in game 5 to the Hamilton Bulldogs.
-While replicating this feat at the professional level is certainly a taller task, it seems as though Boudreau should have at least secured a conference title given his regular season accolades and the quality of the talent he’s had on his rosters.
+He arrived in November to bail out an ailing team, transforming it from a chronic underachiever into a division powerhouse within a single season.
+Just as in Washington, Boudreau has led his team to three straight division titles — but the Bruce Boudreau Stanley Cup breakthrough has yet to arrive.
+While in Washington, Boudreau earned the Jack Adams Award for outstanding coaching in 2008 and led the team to a Presidents’ Trophy win in the 2009-10 season, the first in franchise history.
+Boudreau reached 200 wins in a shorter span than any other coach in NHL history while coaching the Capitals; later, with Anaheim, he also became the fastest to reach 300 wins, in just 496 career games.
+In his first seven years coaching in the NHL, he never had a losing season.
+He’s also experienced postseason success at the AHL level: under his leadership, the Hershey Bears won the Calder Cup in 2006 and returned to the finals in 2007, though they lost in Game 5 to the Hamilton Bulldogs.
+Replicating that feat at the professional level is certainly a taller task, but given his regular-season accolades and the quality of talent he’s had on his rosters, it seems as though Boudreau should have at least secured a conference title by now.

 Facebooktwitterredditpinterestlinkedinmail